 8. Set and bolt the headwall cap in place.
-Headwall caps are secured to the wall panels with one bolted connection at the approximate center of each panel, and alternating the connection on opposite sides (soil vs. exposed) of each panel.
+Headwall caps are secured to the wall panels with 3 bolted connections, clustered at the centerline of each panel.
 The holes for these connections are field drilled through the caps and the wall panels (see detail on page 11).
 Then, set the elbow cap on top of the vertical joints (if required).
 One end of the elbow cap will slide inside the headwall cap.
 In some cases headwall pieces will require a two piece headwall cap connection.
 Please be sure to place the headwall cap with the shop welded splice near the center of the headwall, then place the second headwall cap over the splice.

 9. On standard headwalls, a type VI rib is provided to secure anchor rods just below the headwall cap.
 The rib is pre-punched with holes for bolting directly to the wall panels and for anchor rod connections.
-Field drill holes through the headwall panels on a maximum of 18" center spacing.
+Field drill holes through the headwall panels at corresponding hole locations.
 Secure the wall panel connections with 1-1/2 long bolts.